 The CIF agreement is usable only when transporting goods by sea or inland waterway.
 Usually, the seller goes for this agreement, if they have direct access to the ship.
 This makes it comparatively easier for the seller to load the cargo onto the vessel.

-Moreover, CIF is usable for non-containerized and bulk cargos.
-If the parties are dealing with containerized cargos, then the parties need to use the CIP agreement (Carriage and Insurance Paid).
+Moreover, CIF is usable for non-containerized and bulk cargo.
+If the parties are dealing with containerized cargo, then the parties need to use the CIP agreement (Carriage and Insurance Paid).